 It is also the best opportunity for gaming companies to display their products, promote them and entertain their community and players.
 As you can see, video game events are reuniting thousands of gamers every year.

-The Impact of Video Games in the Chinese Society:
+The Impact of Video Games on the Chinese Society

 For example, in a technical school in Jinan, students can attend courses during which they will be taught how to play video games effectively for esports tournaments.
 After paying the $1,400 school fees, students will spend 50% of their time playing (while focusing on improving their skills in some of the most popular eSport games), and 50% attending ‘theory lessons’ to ensure they will succeed in the industry.

 Even though the purpose of these schools can be discussed, it shows how important the video game industry is for China as it has become an economic growth driver.
 It is also important to know that even if they do not all become professional players, they can still be teachers and trainers for esports tournaments or even presenters.
 This industry already employs 70,000 people in China, and this growth shows no sign of slowing as it is expected to employ 260,000 people by 2025.

 To conceive a video game, many professionals are needed to do so.
 For example, a company needs graphic designers, programmers, marketers, musicians for the soundtrack of the games, etc. So, this industry employs a lot more people than you might think.
 Even though they are not directly considered to be part of the gaming industry, they are still related to it.

 When Video Games Are More Than Just Games

 Animal Crossing: A Training Platform for Fashionistas and Designers